JoseDiazRohena/josediazrohena.github.io/_posts/2023-04-17-#50:-saturator-refactor-0.md

 ======================

-This post isn't named "Getting Gain Normalization Right" or something like that because, as pointed out above, the solution wasn't
+This post isn't named "Getting Gain Normalization Right" or something like that because, as pointed out above, the solution wasn't terribly interesting.
+Implementing it raised some interesting questions about how to correctly implement the fix.

+So, correctly finding the compensation gain requires calculating the In our case, this has to be done on a per sample basis because the gain actually passed into whatever saturation function being used depends on the given input.